kblibr/professional-development/README.md

 ## Build Status
 [ ![Codeship Status for ramesbury/professional-development](https://www.codeship.io/projects/3fbb3e90-26f2-0132-ef65-12761ece8b0c/status)](https://www.codeship.io/projects/37595)

+## Environmental Variables

+The environmental variable "database.password" needs to be set.

 ## Running the application locally

 First, from the root of the project, build the project with: